Cruising & Wildlife watching on the Small Isles

 As you motor underway to your next destination, keep your binoculars close and your eyes peeled.
 Skipper Iain is well versed with a beady eye to spot marine life on the horizon and you’ll often hear him shouting to guests excitedly from the bridge to come and share his wildlife spots!

+The famous Cuillin mountain range provides a breathtaking backdrop to Skye as you approach from the water.
 The Small Isles are in-fact not entirely true to their name and are made up of four main islands; Rum, Eigg, Canna and Muck.
 Each island very much has its own unique personality all with a multitude of remote anchorages and opportunities to explore the shorelines or venture into the hills for more breathtaking viewpoints.

 There are frequent encounters with Common, Bottlenose & Whitebeak dolphins onboard these trips, and Risso & White-sided dolphins are also occasionally sighted.
 Basking sharks have been scarce the last few years but are still seen and seem to be returning – and we know the hot spots!
 There are plenty of whales in this part of the world too.
 Our most common encounters are with Minke – Humpbacks are a less frequent visitor, while the real star of the show is the resident pod of Orca if you’re lucky enough to see them gliding through the water.
 So keep your eyes peeled and have your binoculars at the ready!